sofiabelen/sofiabelen.github.io/content/literature/platos-republic-book-3-the-illusion-of-free-will-as-a-noble-lie/index.md

 Photo by <a href="https://unsplash.com/@sajan009?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Sajan Rajbahak</a> on <a href="https://unsplash.com/photos/a-statue-of-a-man-uDbfsgw5Wqo?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
   </figcaption>
 </figure>
-What do we loose when we surrender to these lies and illusions?
+What do we lose when we surrender to these lies and illusions?

 > [...] the greatest of penalties is being ruled by a worse man if one is not willing to rule oneself.
 >
 > --- Socrates

-Do we risk living our whole lives under an illusion and waking up only as we're about to die?
+Do we risk living our whole lives under an illusion and waking up just as we're about to die?
 Is that a price worth paying a "peaceful" life?
-Do we trust those in charge enough to allow their the noble lies to rule over our lives?
+Do we trust those in charge enough to allow their noble lies to rule over our lives?
 Do we even have a choice?

 Alternatively, we have to ask: what do we risk by *breaking the spell*?
 If we care at all about our happiness, I believe we should seriously consider whether this choice might lead us into a state from which there’s no way back, one that could ultimately be worse than where we started.

 ## Conclusion

-I found very interesting the concept of the illusions of self and free will as a noble lie, supposing that they are illusions after all, which I can't assert.
-There was much discussed in book 2, that has been talked about and analyzed throughout the centuries.
+I found the concept of the illusions of self and free will as a noble lie very interesting, supposing that they are illusions after all, which I can't assert.
+There was much discussed in Book 3, and has been talked about and analyzed throughout the centuries.
 I don't intend to make a comprehensive analysis here.
-Instead I wish to capture my live reaction to first coming in contact with this work and these concepts, which are for me novel.
+Instead I wish to capture my initial reaction to first coming in contact with this work and these concepts, which are for me novel.
 I'm sure and I hope much will change about my interpretation as I continue reading.